 TGbe editor: The existing contents of this subclause remains unchanged (except for updating the Figure number).

+AF.5 Example of TID-to-Link mapping frame exchange

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.6 Example of critical update operation

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.7 Example of advertising quieting or channel switching information a link on another link

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.8 Multi-Link power-save operation

+AF.8.1 Example of per-link power-save operation

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.8.2 Example of dynamic link switch using power states

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.8.3 Examples of listen interval operation

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.9 Example of cross-link group address BU indication

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.10 Examples of frame exchanges for TDLS discovery and setup involving a non-AP MLD

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.11 Example of proxy ARP service provided by an AP MLD

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.12 Example of TWT agreement negotiation for multiple links

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.13 Examples of multi-link channel access

+AF.13.1 Example of MLD operation over an STR link pair

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

-TGbe editor: Please populate this clause based on the instructions provided in later part of this document.TGbe editor: Please populate this clause based on the instructions provided in later part of this document.
+AF.13.2 Example of PPDU end time alignment on an NSTR link pair

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.13.3 Example of end time alignment of response PPDUs using SRS Control field

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.13.4 Example of AP assisted medium synchronization recovery procedure

+TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.14 Examples of enhanced multi-link single radio operation

+TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.15 Examples of enhanced multi-link multi-radio operation

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

 35.3.3.3 Advertisement of complete or partial per-link information